A Particle Method for Solving Fredholm Equations of the First Kind

 An easy-to-implement regularized version of the EM recursion~\eqref{eq:em_discrete} is the EMS algorithm of \cite{silverman1990smoothed}, an EM-like algorithm in which a smoothing matrix $\Kop$ is applied to the EM estimates at each iteration

-The EMS algorithm has long been attractive from a practical point of view as the addition of the smoothing step to the EM recursion~\eqref{eq:em_discrete} gives good empirical results, with convergence occurring empirically in a relatively small number of iterations (e.g. \citet{silverman1990smoothed, li2017prober,li2020estimating, becker1991method}).
+The EMS algorithm has long been attractive from a practical point of view as the addition of the smoothing step to the EM recursion~\eqref{eq:em_discrete} gives good empirical results, with convergence occurring empirically in a relatively small number of iterations (e.g. \citet{silverman1990smoothed, li2017prober, becker1991method}).

-\cite{latham1992hyperplane} show that under mild conditions on the smoothing matrix the discretized EMS recursion~\eqref{eq:ems_discrete} has a fixed point while \cite{nychka1990some} shows that with a particular choice of smoothing matrix, the fixed point of~\eqref{eq:ems_discrete} minimizes a penalized likelihood with a particular roughness penalty.
-With this choice of penalty, the OSL and the EMS recursion have the same fixed point \citep{green1990use}. \cite{fan2011local} establish convergence of~\eqref{eq:ems_discrete} to local-EM, an expectation maximization algorithm for maximum local-likelihood estimation, when the smoothing kernel is a symmetric positive convolution kernel with positive bandwidth and bounded support.
-Under the same assumptions, if the space on which the EMS mapping is defined is bounded, the discrete EMS mapping is globally convergent when the bandwidth is sufficiently large.
+Under mild conditions on the smoothing matrix the discretized EMS recursion~\eqref{eq:ems_discrete} has a fixed point \citep{latham1992hyperplane}.
+In addition, with a particular choice of smoothing matrix, the fixed point of~\eqref{eq:ems_discrete} minimizes a penalized likelihood with a particular roughness penalty \citep{nychka1990some}.
+With this choice of penalty, the OSL and the EMS recursion have the same fixed point \citep{green1990use}. \cite{fan2011local} establish convergence of~\eqref{eq:ems_discrete} to local-EM, an EM algorithm for maximum local-likelihood estimation, when the smoothing kernel is a symmetric positive convolution kernel with positive bandwidth and bounded support.
+If the space on which the EMS mapping is defined is bounded, the discrete EMS mapping is globally convergent for sufficiently large bandwidth.